Evrz-Developers/resume-maker-js/README.md

 ## Tweaks
 1. **Move the page breaks to different sections**: if you want to move the page breaks to different sections, you can do so by adding the class "page-break" to the section you want to move the page break to. or you can add your own classes or styles and add class "no-print" to the section you want to hide when printing. play around with it.

+2. **Add multiple github links**: If you want to link one more github repo (as backend repo), you can do so by adding the github link to the project in the JSON file as 'github2'.

 There are plans to Convert the application into nextjs framework in future.